particle-iot/docs/src/content/tutorials/developer-tools/dev.md

 To include a firmware library in your Particle project, open the library drawer in the Desktop IDE, search for the corresponding library for your sensor or actuator, click the `Use` button, then select `Add to current project`.
 Adding a library in your project will add the library dependency to the `project.properties` file that will be compiled with your project when it is verified or flashed to your target device.

-Read on for detailed instructions to include a firmware library in your Particle application with Build.
+Read on for detailed instructions to include a firmware library in your Particle application with the Web IDE.

 We have [a detailed reference guide about libraries](/tutorials/device-os/libraries/) but for now here's a step by step guide on how to include a library in our Desktop IDE.